andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 Keep sensitive data like solutions and API authentication tokens out the "preloaded" file in our classic code challenges.
 Candidates can run system code to see files in the workspace, including the contents of this file.
 :::

-### Honor Agreements
+### Use Honor Agreement Quizzes
-[It's been shown](https://arxiv.org/pdf/1812.00276.pdf) that offering brief "honor" quizzes or agreements before tests reduces cheating rates significantly.
-You can create your own honor agreement where candidates testify to abide by the rules you set forth using our quiz feature.
+[It's been shown](https://arxiv.org/pdf/1812.00276.pdf) that offering honor agreements before tests reduces cheating rates significantly.
+You can use our quiz feature to create your own honor agreement where candidates testify to abide by the rules you set forth.
 Offer this brief quiz at the start of your assessments.

 ## Types of Cheating
 Types of cheating can include:

-- candidates using hardcoded tables to look up solutions per test case instead of solving the assigned problem
+- candidates using hardcoded tables to look up solutions per test case instead of solving the assigned problem as intended (use hidden and random tests)
-- candidates copying solution code directly from the internet
+- candidates copying solution code directly from the internet (use code similarity )
 - candidates accessing information prohibited by the instructions
 - candidates using unauthorized help from a third party while taking a challenge
 - candidates "outsourcing" the assessment completely to a third party who impersonates them for the technical interview